The type of the value stored in the node.

 A unique, immutable identifier for the node.

-.
+One of the nodes adjacent to this.
 When the graph has a given direction, this is taken to be the "next" node.

-.
+One of the nodes adjacent to this.
 When the graph has a given direction, this is taken to be the "previous" node.

 Whether the node has been traversed.
 Useful for certain algorithms.